Smoothies are such a quick and easy way to prepare a healthy breakfast or post-workout snack to enjoy at home or on-the-go.

 Fruits are higher in sugars and grains are higher in fibres, while vegetables are in between.

-A common mistake when making a smoothie is to use fruit juices as a base or to prepare a fruit-only smoothie.
-This leads to an unwanted sugar overload in your meal which is not really healthy.
+A common mistake is to prepare a fruit-only smoothie which leads to an unwanted sugar overload in your meal which is not really healthy.

 How Many Carbs

 Now that you know which types of carbohydrates to use in your smoothie, it’s important to use the right amount.

 As carbohydrates should make up one-third of your food intake and provide from 40% to 60% of the calories in a meal, when preparing your smoothie aim to use:

 1 serving of fruit

 80g or 1 medium-sized fruit, two small fruits or a handful of berries

 80g or 1 salad cup of raw vegetables